LouisOuellet/php-api/README.md

 ```

 ### Controllers
 Controller files holds the necessary application code to entertain REST API calls.
 Mainly the methods that can be called.
+These controller files needs to extend the BaseController class in order to access the basic methods.

+#### Naming convention
+The name of your controller file should start with a capital character and be followed by ```Controller.php```.
+If not, the bootstrap will not load it.
+The class name in your Model files should match the name of the model file.

 #### Example
 ```php

 //Import BaseController class into the global namespace